renatobanzai/iris-ml-suite/readme.md

 I have deployed the trained model as a demo here:
 [http://iris-ml-suite.eastus.cloudapp.azure.com/](http://iris-ml-suite.eastus.cloudapp.azure.com/)

-# First Approach
+## First Approach
 I start exploring the data to extract some features from the Post dataset.
-To acelerate I was using the Tags field as training set.
+To accelerate I had used the Tags field as training set.

+## Using the demo

+Type or paste a community post on the textarea of site and click in Predict.
+After this, my model will predict which tags should fit better for it.

 # Next Steps
 - Make a task force to create a good training dataset.
 - Use the comments to enforce the model.